BootstrapGrid Widget

 Example:

-• Double-click on the widget to configure the “Styling,” as shown in the graphic below.
-Choose between the Solid, Dotted, Dashed, and None borderline styles.
-Use the color palette drop-down to select the background color.
-The color selection applies to the entire table, covering all rows and column cells.
+• Double-click the “BootstrapGrid” widget to configure its “Styling”.
+Select the border style (solid, dotted, dashed, and none) from the drop-down list.
+Select the background color using the color palette drop-down list.
+The color selection applies to the table, covering all rows and column cells.
 Right-clicking on a cell and selecting the color type again from the palette allows you to configure a different background color.
-You can also configure the text alignment with the cell using horizontal and vertical options.
+Select the text alignment for the cell using horizontal and vertical options.
+Click the Save button.

-• Drag label controls as required and configure them as shown in the graphic below.
+• Drag label controls as required and configure them as shown below.
 Provide a label name and label text to display.
 Select the “Enable Multi Text” check box to display longer text as multiple lines.

 • Select the Styling tab to configure label styles and foreground and background colors.

-• To improve the aesthetic appeal, you can add a line widget between rows within the BootstrapGrid container widget.
-The form design view is shown below.
+• To improve the aesthetic appeal, add a line widget between rows within the BootstrapGrid container widget.
+The Form design view is shown below.

-• Right-click on the bootstrap grid to add a row or column, as shown in the image below.
+• Right-click the Bootstrap grid to add a row or column, as shown below.

-• You can configure the new row to be inserted before, after, or at the last position relative to the current row.
+• You can configure the new row to be inserted before, after, or at the end of the current row.
 Provide a value for the total number of rows and columns.
-Then, click on Create to confirm the action.
+Then, click the Create button to confirm the action.

-• Configure the new column to be inserted before or after the position concerning the current column.
+• Configure the new column to be inserted before or after the current column.
 Provide a value for the total columns.
-Click on Create to confirm the action.
+Click the Create button to confirm the action.

-• Right-click on the bootstrap table and use the Duplicate Row option to duplicate the current row.
+• Right-click the bootstrap table and use the Duplicate Row option to duplicate the current row.

 • Select the position to insert the duplicate row.
-Provide a value for total rows to repeat duplication.
+Provide a value for the total rows to repeat.

-• The duplicate row is placed per the configuration, as shown in the image below.
+• The duplicate row is placed per the configuration, as shown below.

 Definition Sample: